4. Explain How Diverse Perspectives Influence Self-concept.

 Q: Can too much exposure to diverse perspectives harm self-concept?

 A: While beneficial in most cases, excessive exposure without proper context or support can cause confusion.
-Balancing external input with self-reflection is key.
+Balancing external input with self-reflection is key That's the part that actually makes a difference.
+Still holds up..

-Q: How can parents help children manage diverse perspectives?
+Q: How can parents help children handle diverse perspectives?

-A: Parents should encourage open conversations about differences, model respect for various viewpoints, and guide children in forming their own informed opinions The details matter here.
-Worth knowing..
+A: Parents should encourage open conversations about differences, model respect for various viewpoints, and guide children in forming their own informed opinions.

 Q: Does self-concept change permanently after encountering diverse perspectives?